coral-streaming/coral/docs/Actors-StatsActor.md

       "type": "stats",
       "params": {
         "field": "amount"
-      },
-      "group": {
-        "by": "tag"
       }
     }
   }
 }
 {% endhighlight %}
-This will create a statistics component monitoring the field _amount_.
-Each different value for the field _tag_ will have a separate state.
+This will create a statistics component monitoring the field "amount".

 ## Trigger
 The `StatsActor` only does useful work if the trigger is connected.
 The actor gathers values supplied by the field specified in the parameters.

 ## Emit
 The `StatsActor` emits nothing.
-Only the state provides information.
+The state of the actor should be gathered by another actor through a *collect* procedure.

 ## State
 The `StatsActor` keeps the following summary statistics as state: